gregsaun/prusa_i3_bear_upgrade/README.md

 * Use as much as possible original parts (no need to print a new RAMBo cover nor change any cable, rods or firmware)
 * Compatible with MK2, MK2s MK2.5 and MK3
-* Let user choose between two versions:
+* Let user choose between two versions :
   * [Half upgrade](half_upgrade/) : similar to MK3 and cheaper
   * [Full upgrade](full_upgrade/) : stronger but more expensive
 * Highly detailed manual
 * Use more aluminum and less printed parts (3D printed parts can crack and are less reliable)
-* Use Openbuilds hardware:
+* Use Openbuilds hardware :
   * Single platform of multitude compatible hardware parts (extrusion, plates, low profile screws...)
-  * V-Slot offer more possibilities to printed parts and customisation than T-Slot
+  * V-Slot offers more possibilities for printed parts and customisation than T-Slot
   * Open source with powerful community
   * Easy to square and build
   * Worldwide shipping plus several other shops selling these parts
 * High level design of 3D printed parts using techniques like selective infill, clean vertical holes, sharp angle...
-* Open source by providing STL files, STEP files and Autodesk Fusion 360 project file
+* Open source by providing STL files, STEP files and Autodesk Fusion 360 project files

 ## Full And Half upgrades